 We are committed to supporting capacity building in ODA-compliant countries, and for our research to be used for their benefit.
 To this end we have agreed a strategy with Research England (pdf) to put in place a number of initiatives, including:

 - A GCRF Partnership Fund, to enable and facilitate the creation and development of links between Kent and colleagues in ODA-compliant countries.
 More detail of this fund are available here.
-In addition, we have allocated some of this funding for a GCRF Fortuity Fund, intended to provide an agile response to immediate and short-term need.

 - An Impact Development Fund, to ensure that those who will benefit from our partnerships and research are integrated into any projects, and that the value of our research is maximised for end users.